-First (and most important in any kind of photography) is learning how to master manual mode.
-Once you have a basic handle on that, you can start to stretch into different lighting conditions and still get photos that rock!
-In fact, you might find it even more fun to try tricky conditions on purpose to see just how much you can really do!
+Before we talk about night time photography, we need to talk about the first and most important skill in any photography.
+Learning how to take photos in manual mode will make a night and day difference in your photos (see what I did there?).
+Once you have a basic handle on manual mode, you can start to stretch into different lighting conditions and still get photos that rock!
+You might find it even more fun to try tricky conditions on purpose to see just how much you can do!

-Now that we’ve got that mastered, let’s talk about nighttime photos.
-There are two areas to be concerned with when you venture into photos in the dark: Equipment and Settings.
-Let’s start with equipment.
+Now that we’ve got that mastered let’s talk about nighttime photos.
+There are two areas to be concerned with when you venture into photography in the dark: Equipment and Settings.
+Let’s start with the equipment.

 TIME TO TALK TRIPODS

-Once you’ve decided to add a tripod to your equipment, you need to decide what you can afford.
-You can get a decent tripod for as little as $50 and you can spend up into the thousands.
+Once you’ve decided to add a tripod to your equipment, you must decide on a budget and which tripod has the features you need, especially for night time photography.
+You can get a decent tripod for as little as $50, and you can spend up to thousands of dollars.
 If your budget is on the smaller end, consider buying used.
-You can keep a lookout on the Facebook Marketplace, Craigslist, or your local garage sales or thrift shops.
+You can keep a lookout on Facebook Marketplace, Craigslist, or your local garage sales or thrift shops.
 I paid $6.99 for a gently used (still in the box) Sunpak unit at my local thrift shop and used it for two solid years before needing to upgrade.
-This gave me the opportunity to see how much I would use it and what features I would eventually find important.
+Buying used allowed me to see how much I would use my tripod and what features I would eventually find important.